Whether you’re living close to this pretty part of Costa Rica already or will need to head here during your vacation, this guide is all you’ll need.

 Dominical is the place for surfers and chill beach yogis.
 Find lots of souvenir shops, pretty beaches and a coast lined with little restaurants.
 A 15 minute cab-ride north of Uvita will get you to Dominical.

 Ojochal is 16 minutes away by car too, but this time head south to find a food mecca that’s more inland than Uvita or Dominical.
-You’ll still get a great beach, plus more jungley mountains and a main street full of colorful shops and restaurants serving up classic rice and beans plus other local meals.
+You’ll still get a good beach, plus more jungley mountains and a main street full of colorful shops and restaurants serving up classic rice and beans plus other local meals.

 Best Time To Visit (Plus Some Tips)